Frequently Asked Questions

 On what basis are scholarship winners chosen?

 ROTC scholarships are not based on financial need.
 Instead, they are awarded on merit.
 Merit is exhibited by academic achievement and extracurricular activities, such as sports, student government, or part-time work.
 Enrolling in ROTC does not guarantee a scholarship.
-National scholarships awarded to high school students are awarded by the U.S. Army Cadet Command rather than the host ROTC battalion.
+National scholarships awarded to high school students are awarded by the U.S. Army Cadet Command rather than the host ROTC program.

 Can only scholarship winners enroll in ROTC?